 - How do I get started?

-- You will need to user Power point slides or something similar! (you will need to turn an electronic copy in on what you present).
+- You will need to user Power point slides or something similar!

 - Important don't copy paste from papers

 - " Make it your own: "Own it."

 - " Easier to convey the information

 What style to Use (or Not)?